 - A good backpack is a must so you don’t hurt yourself.
 I used a 35L North Face backpack with lumbar pad and support.
 With all the items listed below stuffed inside, the bag weighed around 6kg.
 Add water bottles and it ended up being about 7-8kg.

-- Shoes – pick a pair of shoes with good treads and cushion.
-I used my 3 year old running shoes (Nike Lunarglide) and I was mostly okay, though I could have done with a bit more tread.
+- Shoes – Pick a pair of shoes with good treads and cushion.
+I used my 3 year old running shoes (Nike Lunarglide) and I was mostly okay, though I could have done with a bit more tread since it got slippery.

 - Socks – I wore a thicker pair of socks from Adidas that does not slip around inside my shoes, so it does not cause blister later on.